dory banner

 Grand Bank Dories were notoriously unstable and unpleasant to handle unless they carried some weight.
 They then settled down.
 It is not surprising that modern interpretations of the dory are designed to improve stability.

 Michael Storer has a very interesting analysis of dories.
-Its well worth reading his article.
+It's well worth reading his article.

 Video of a Portugese fishing boat using grand bank style dories 1960's. about 10 minutes.